Hornbill-Docs/itom-config/itom-config/quick-start-guide.md

 1. Click the `Create New Key` button.
 1. Select Type as Username + Password.
     :::info
     Ensure that the KeySafe type is Username + Password and not Username + Password + Pre-Shared Key, as the entry will not be visible within ITOM.
-SSH Private Key entry can also be used for devices that utilise ssh and public key authentication has been configured.
+SSH Private Key entry can also be used for devices that utilize ssh and public key authentication has been configured.
     :::

     ![Key Safe User Password Form](/_books/itom-config/images/key-safe-user-password-form.png)